 Parking: Metered street parking, lots, and garages available.
 Click here for a parking map

 Deep in the heart of Downtown, a curious soul may find the entrance to a seven-mile underground tunnel system, covering 95 city blocks.
-These tunnels aren’t a secret.
-Hundreds of Houstonians pass through them every day during the work week.
-But what is hidden just 20 feet below us in the downtown Houston tunnels?
+These tunnels aren’t a complete secret.
+Hundreds of Houstonians pass through them every day during the work week, but for many who don’t work in downtown, the tunnels are a total mystery.
+Just what is hidden just 20 feet below us in the downtown Houston tunnels?

 What is it?